 Creating controversy is sometimes necessary in art and design in order to get a point across effectively.
-This illustration entitled “The Ecstasy of Gold” tackles issues which most humans either fail or choose to ignore, based on how uncomfortable the reality makes them feel.
-This reality is of course, the implications of human self-indulgence from the perspective of the struggling artist/designer.
-Using a portrait orientation the composition takes the shape of a quarter circle, which is further divided into layers.
-The imagery is divided into six (6) main sections horizontally, each depicting a subplot that helps to communicate a larger narrative.
+This illustration entitled “The Ecstasy of Gold” tackles issues which most humans either fail to or choose to ignore.
+It is an automatic response that is usually brought on by how uncomfortable reality makes us all feel at times.
+The reality portrayed in the illustration is the implication of human self-indulgence, from the perspective of struggling artists/designers.
+This struggle goes further from the atypical financial issues to incorporate emotional/psychological struggles, physical and many others that have an adverse effect on an artist’s health.
+Although it is very centred on the visual artist, the imagery may apply to struggling artists from both performance and literary fields.
+Using a portrait orientation the composition is divided into six (6) tiers/stanzas, each showing a different subplot that in their totality, helps to communicate a larger narrative.

-The first section is of the cosmos as the reality and region, which is for the most part untraveled and unmolested by humans.
-It is predominantly coloured in shades of violet to signify the unknown.
+The first tier shows the cosmos as a region that is for the most part untraveled and unmolested by humans.
+It features mostly variations of violet, a colour that is associated with to the unknown.
 Violet is also the least recognizable colour to humans, due to its close proximity to the invisible ultraviolet short-wavelengths of light.
-The region is unknown to humans so it is for the most part depicted as smooth, clean and harmonious even though the reality is much different.
-It is a tumultuous region but it is naturally so.
+The cosmos is illustrated as clean and harmonious even though it is actually a tumultuous region but this turmoil is administered by nature.
 The moon is shown rather than the sun to signify a pessimistic coldness, rather than warmth which would have been conveyed by a sun.
 Other objects shown are galaxies, nebula, aurora and a multitude of stars and other celestial objects.
 In the bottom right hand corner man-made objects begin to enter the scene, such as satellites which introduce the coming chaos.

-The third section shows the rise of mankind, and the three (3) systems of industrialization which are the main source of the deterioration of natural environment.
-The imagery in this section is also designed to be non-racially biased whereas persons of the three main skin complexions (dark, medium and light skinned) are seen equally contributing to the environmental problems we currently face.
-On the left dark skinned persons kill the last surviving Grey Rhino for its Ivory Tusk, in effect destroying populations of fauna.
+The third tier delves into the rise of mankind showing three (3) systems of industrialisation, which are the main source of the deterioration of natural environment.
+The illustrations in this section are also designed to be non-racially biased, whereas persons of the three main skin complexions (dark, medium and light skinned) are seen equally contributing to the environmental problems we currently face.
+On the left, dark skinned persons kill the last surviving Grey Rhino for its Ivory Tusk, in effect destroying populations of fauna.
 The center shows a light skinned toddler laying an oil rig with some of that same oil dripping from its mouth.
-This image shows the irresponsible child-like manner which these devices are placed, and gobble up oil to be burnt all for the sake of wealth.
-The light-skinned young man to the baby’s right confirms this symbology, by counting money in a wardrobe of Eurocentric colours.
-We know from history that the industrialization of oil for economic gains, was started by persons and groups of Eurocentric mindset.
+This image shows the irresponsible child-like manner which these devices are placed, and the greedy manner which oil is being dug up and burnt all for the sake of wealth.
+The light-skinned young man to the baby’s right confirms this greed for material wealth, by counting money in a wardrobe of Eurocentric colours.
+We know from history that the industrialisation of oil for economic gains, was started by persons and groups of Eurocentric capitalist mindsets.
 The industrialization of oil is hidden behind the cloak of “necessity”, for the sake of wide scale manufacturing, exporting and transportation to name a few.
-On the right a lumberjack forcefully and quite enthusiastically shovels a sapling from the ground, in effect signifying the destruction of our floral habitat.
-A small area to the left also depicts the slavery of all creatures by mankind, in the acquisition of wealth in the form of a chest of gold coins.
+On the right a lumberjack forcefully and quite enthusiastically shovels a sapling from the ground, to signify the destruction of our natural habitat.
+A small area to the left also depicts the slavery of all creatures by mankind, in the acquisition of wealth in the form of a chest of gold coins hidden behind the slavemaster.

-The fourth section continues where the third left off, showing the oil being drilled by the infant dripping down into a container.
-A woman carries the burden of the heavy oil and is shown having to give up a significant portion of her wealth to the greedy oil industrialist.
-The same industrialist accumulates a significant amount of wealth in a large sack of cash which he hides from the starving artist to the left.
+The fourth tier continues where the third left off, showing the oil that was drilled by the infant dripping down into a container.
+A woman carries the burden of the heavy oil container and is shown having to give up a significant portion of her sweat to a greedy oil industrialist.
+The same industrialist accumulates a great amount of wealth in a large sack of cash which he hides from the starving artist to the left.
 The artist is given but a single coin to pay for all her labours, while the oil woman gets nothing.
-This scene occurs in a deep chasm conveying the sense that the lack of value placed on art has driven the artist deep underground, while hierarchy places those who control the inflow of items that do have great economic value to the top.
-To the right of this scene many persons poisoned by greed are seen eating gemstones to survive, while their destiny which awaits them in the form of a pile of golden skulls is seated close by.
+This scene occurs in a deep chasm that helps convey the lack of value that is placed on art, as it has been driven deep underground.
+In the meantime economic hierarchies place those who control the inflow of items that do have great economic value to the top.
+To the right of this scene many persons poisoned by greed are seen eating gemstones to survive, while the destiny which awaits them is shown in the pile of golden skulls seated close by.
 Red veins emerge to the right to transition the scene into the next section.
 Each section transitions downwards in relation to the main colours in a scene, in the order of tears (blue), blood (red) and sweat (dark brown).

-The sixth and final section is arguably the most depressing.
-It shows the artist already dead from all the stress and expectation of life but even then is still being raped by society.
-The skeletal figure is backed up against the darkness of its grave, with sex objects each signifying a different mentality such as immediacy, low costs, and modifications being the tools of rape and torture for the artist.
+The sixth and final tier is possibly the most depressing.
+It shows the artist already dead from all the stress and expectations placed on him by society, but even in death their life’s work is still being raped and plundered.
+The skeletal figure is backed up against the darkness of its grave, with sex objects each signifying a different mentality such as immediacy, low costs, and modifications being the tools of rape and torture for the artist in life.
 At the end society wants to bottle artists like pills and sell them at a discount.
 The thing they love the most eventually becomes the source of their destruction.

 Designer: Leighton Estick